I Injected Myself For Tanned Skin & I Have So Many Regrets

 ADVERTISEMENT

-The sale of Melanotan II is illegal in the UK and in all 50 US states but a quick online search uncovers various websites selling Melanotan II injections and nasal sprays for as little as £18.
+The sale of Melanotan II is illegal in the UK and in all 50 US states but a quick online search uncovers various websites selling Melanotan II injections and nasal sprays for as little as £18 (or $39 in the US).
 This is how hundreds of social media influencers have come to document their experiences of using the drug to achieve an intense tan.
 What they aren’t telling you — and perhaps aren’t even aware of themselves — is that the drug is said to carry some serious side effects.
 Studies have linked the hormone in Melanotan to changes in existing moles and the development of new ones, urological issues like erectile dysfunction, and melanoma skin cancer.

 Advertisement